Executive

 Nejra is a graduate of Kennesaw State University with degrees in Accounting and in Management Information Systems.
 At KSU she was on both the Dean’s and the President’s lists.
 She previous has worked as an accountant for Lippman & Company, LLC, and as a Senior Advisory Associate for Maudlin & Jenkins, LLC.
 Nejra is a member of the American Institute of CPAs and the Georgia Society of CPAs.

-For more than 2 decades Mason has been producing and directing video content to help businesses and non-profits across the country tell their stories via digital and social media platforms.
-His clients have included Trevanna Entertainment, Spotify, The Red Bull Music Academy, Renaissance Hotels, The Apollo Theater (Harlem), The National World War II Museum (New Orleans), WYES-TV (New Orleans), The Baton Rouge Area Foundation, Community Assistance Center (Sandy Springs) and the Cobb County Center for Excellence in the Performing Arts.
+Mason is a New Orleans native who has been marketing and creating digital content for the arts since 1996.
+His 21st century clients have included Trevanna Entertainment, Spotify, The Red Bull Music Academy, Renaissance Hotels, The Apollo Theater (Harlem, NY), The Gallery Players (Brooklyn, NY), The National World War II Museum (New Orleans), WYES-TV (New Orleans), and the Cobb County Center for Excellence in the Performing Arts.
+He has also worked on personal projects with filmmaker Edgar Wright, actor Harry Shearer and his wife, singer Judith Owen.
 For eleven years, Mason worked as the Director of Video Production for Intersection, an Alphabet-owned media and technology company in New York City.
-His background in video production began in broadcast news, winning an Emmy Award for producing entertainment news stories for ChicagoLand TV News, and then working on-camera as a reporter-anchor for WAFB-TV the CBS affiliate in Baton Rouge.
-Mason additionally previously served as the Director of Marketing for the Saenger Theatre in New Orleans, LA.
-As an actor, he’s appeared onstage in productions of 1776, Into The Woods, Picasso At The Lapin Agile, Amadeus, The 39 Steps and Monty Python’s Spamalot.
+His background in video production began in broadcast news, as an Emmy-winning producer for ChicagoLand TV News, before moving on-camera as a reporter-anchor for WAFB-TV, the CBS affiliate in Baton Rouge, LA, and also as a reporter and film critic for the New Orleans newspaper Gambit Weekly.
+Mason served as the Director of Marketing for the historic Saenger Theatre in New Orleans from 2001-2005, leading the efforts to celebrate the building’s 75 anniversary.
+Occasionally he has appeared onstage as an actor, including roles in 1776, Amadeus, Into The Woods, Picasso at the Lapin Agile, The 39 Steps, Young Frankenstein, Shrek, and Monty Python’s Spamalot.
+In March 2025 he briefly stepped into the roles of J.P Morgan/The Judge in CSTC’s production of Ragtime The Musical for a two performances and remembered his lines.
+IG: @masonwoodvideo

 Production